chodyo/spiderfacts/README.md

 # spiderfacts

 #### Slack bot that blurts out spider facts when a key word is triggered.
-Bot based on (mattmakai's work)[https://github.com/mattmakai/slack-starterbot]
+Bot based on [mattmakai's work](https://github.com/mattmakai/slack-starterbot)

 ## Installation necessities

-1. Create `spiderfacts` bot on your (slack team)[https://slack.com/apps/new/A0F7YS25R-bots].
+1. Create `spiderfacts` bot on your [slack team](https://slack.com/apps/new/A0F7YS25R-bots).
 1. Place the bot into whatever channels you wish it to be a member of.
 1. Copy the API token into the `SPIDER_FACTS_TOKEN` environment variable on the machine where the code will run.
 1. Run `spiderfacts.py` whenever you want your bot to be active.